 It is not the same if you plan to be an Uber driver.
 As you might know, the Uber app tells the driver exactly which route to take and how to get to the destination.
 So there is less of a need for you to speak German fluently.

-What level of German is required to work in Germany in home care?
+What level of German is required to work in home care?

 If you plan to get a job in nursing and elderly care in German, I can tell you that a German language level of either B1 or B2 is sufficient.
 However, this depends on in which state you’d like to live.

 The good thing for you is that Germany has a very stable healthcare system.
 As the aging population in Germany is one of the main reasons for it, most of the time, nursing homes, hospitals, and other facilities are understaffed.
 Still, the nursing and home care sector jobs are in high demand.

 The governmental website make-it-in-germany.com offers a specific page on their website only about nursing professionals.
 It states that about 40,000 jobs are vacant in this sector, so there is a good chance of you getting hired.

 To find work in home care in Germany, the same level of German is required as if you would work for a care facility.